Ehlinger leads Texas’ Alamo Bowl romp over No. 12 Utah 38-10

 Utah: The Utes delivered a dud after a season that was so good until December.
 Whittingham had talked about what a boost getting a 12th win would be, particularly against a name program like Texas.
 Now the Utes head into 2020 needing to replace nine senior starters, six on a defense that was among the best in the nation much of the season.

-“They just played harder than us,” Huntley said.
-“We took it more as a vacation than preparing for a game and it came back to bite us.”

-Texas: For the second straight year, Texas used a bowl win to pummel a team that just missed the national playoff and a conference championship.
+Texas: For the second straight year, Texas used a bowl win to pummel a team that just missed the national playoff.
 What it means for 2020, there’s no way to tell.
 Texas will have new offensive (Mike Yurcich) and defensive (Chris Ash) coordinators in what will be a pivotal year for Herman.
-The Longhorns expect to return 15 starters and Herman expects to relinquish play-calling.
+The Longhorns expect to return 15 starters.

-“It would have been easy for guys to splinter after the regular season was not what we had hoped,” Herman said.
-“These guys are competitors.
-They want to win.”

 UP NEXT: